A reel surprising role reversal…

 The film soundtrack is fantastic with the lyrics often giving you a wee narration to the story.
 The scenes are set up well, using many a backdrop familiar to this genre.
 The story is at its heart a love story, with a subtle Tarantino twist in contrast to From Dusk til Dawn (1996).
 I did cry after the introduction of Broomhilda as a character and throughout her and Django’s love story.
 And as Django’s Siegfried fought the Candie as the dragon, I hoped for a happy ending.

 The ending, all I’ll say is that it did get me in tears.
 This is the only time I’ve cried at a Tarantino movie.
-In his odious role, I saw my loyalties to my much favoured DiCaprio turn on its head.
+In his odious role, I saw my loyalties to my much favoured DiCaprio turn on their head.
 As in this reel change in roles, he really was surprisingly effective, so thank you for this acting revelation, Mr DiCaprio.
-Finally, in a quote by Candie himself on my watching this on reading this particular casting and role, “You Had My Curiosity But Now You Have My Attention.”
+Finally, in a quote by Candie himself on my watching this on reading this particular casting and role,

 Weeper Rating: 😦😦 😦😦😦 😦 /10